-Nowadays, in most homes, people would put susuki (pampas grass) to represent bountiful rice plants.
-Also, Japanese seasonal fruits and produce make a welcomed appearance.
-The spread includes persimmons, chestnuts, as well as tsukimi dango (rice dumplings).
-Tsukimi dango have a special meaning during the autumn moon viewing celebrations in Japan.
+In most homes, people would put susuki (pampas grass) to represent bountiful rice plants.
+Also, Japanese seasonal fruits and produce make a welcomed appearance as traditional tsukimi food.
+The spread of Japanese tsukimi food includes persimmons, chestnuts, as well as tsukimi dango (rice dumplings).
+Tsukimi dango have a special meaning during the autumn moon-viewing celebrations in Japan.
 That’s because the round, white treats resemble the full moon.
 People believe eating 12 for each month or 15 for the day of the full moon brings good luck.
-The food is placed in view of the moon as an offering and a sign of gratitude for a good autumn harvest.
+The tsukimi food is placed in view of the moon as an offering and a sign of gratitude for a good autumn harvest.

 Not all tsukimi traditions are as serious and solemn, though.
-In fact, many food joints, including fast-food chains and udon shops, provide fun, special tsukimi menu items.
-Usually, they are just their regular items with an added egg on top because the yolk resembles a full moon’s shape.
+In fact, many food joints, including fast-food chains and udon shops, provide fun, special tsukimi food menu items.
+Usually, tsukimi food items are just their regular items with an added egg on top because the yolk resembles a full moon’s shape.
 And as expected for the land of kawaii, the Japanese will pounce on any excuse to prettify their food with cute bunnies.
 Consider us moonstruck!

 Japanese Tsukimi Around the Word